ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/defining-a-schema/subscriptions.md

 }
 ```

-If we do not want to mix the subscription logic with our resolver, we can also use the `With` argument on the `Subscribe` attribute to specify a seperate method that handles the event subscription.
+If we do not want to mix the subscription logic with our resolver, we can also use the `With` argument on the `Subscribe` attribute to specify a separate method that handles the event subscription.

 ```csharp
 public class Subscription